ongyongzheng/generative_encoder/README.md

 # Generative Imaging and Image Processing via Generative Encoder

-This repository implements the GE model found in the paper.
+This repository implements the basic GE model found in the paper.

 INSERT LINK ONCE AVAILABLE